DHTMLX/docs-diagram/docs/api/diagram_editor/editbar/config/properties_property.md

 ### Description

 @short: Optional.
-A set of configurations that modify controls for Diagram elements (shapes, groups, swimlanes etc)
+A set of configurations that modify controls for Diagram elements (shapes, groups, swimlanes etc.)

 :::info
-The `properties` property allows you to do the following:
+The `properties` config allows you to do the following:
 - modify Editbar controls for all or individual Diaram elements base on [**Basic controls**](api/diagram_editor/editbar/basic_controls_overview.md) and/or [**Complex controls**](api/diagram_editor/editbar/complex_controls_overview.md)
 - apply custom Editbar control(s) defined via the [`controls`](api/diagram_editor/editbar/config/controls_property.md) property to Diagram elements
 - specify conditions for applying an Editbar control (custom or default) to Diagram elements